 - A letter must be on file with the University’s cognizant agency (DHHS) requesting approval to charge these interest costs to the Income & Recharge Center.
 If the agency subsequently denies this request, all interest charged to the recharge unit must be transferred to other allowable funding sources.

 Parking passes should never be used by employees, vendors, or recharge operation customers.
-They may be included if they are for participants or like individuals whom are necessary for the service/commodity being provided.
+They may be included if they are for participants or like individuals whom are necessary for the good/service being provided.

 Pass-Through Activities